twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

 --shared-memory --no-check-features --initial-memory=1048576 --max-memory=1048576
 ~~~

-The memory is an export out of the `.wasm` into the Javascript code.
+The memory is an export out of the `.wasm` into the JavaScript code.
 There is no support
 for automatically growing memory.

 You can change your C/C++ stack size from the default 64K with the following `wasm-ld` option.
 This example sets the stack at 128K